jbendtsen/breakfast/README.md

 ## Features
 * Send and receive data asynchronously
-* Pipe incoming data through a shell command, which provides a "filter"
+* Pipe incoming data through shell command (filter)
-* Macros, directly embedded in the source using Python exec()
+* Macros (in Python) for custom functionality
-* Multiple tabs, each containing their own received data and filter
+* Optional key binding for each macro
-* Edit recevied data in unfiltered mode
+* Multiple tabs, each with their own data, filter and macro

 ## Usage
 ```